wilsonneto-dev/Strongly_Typed_Configurations_Validations_Example_IOptions/README.md

         x => (!string.IsNullOrWhiteSpace(x.ApiUrl)) && (!string.IsNullOrWhiteSpace(x.Username)) && (!string.IsNullOrWhiteSpace(x.Pass)),
         "There are problems with your Carrier configurations, pls check it...");

-// we also can validate using a OptionValidate class as below
+// we also can validate using an OptionValidate class as below
 // this validation will happen at the stratup time!
 (Avoiding surprises \o/) builder.Services.AddOptions<DatabaseOptions>()
     .Bind(builder.Configuration.GetSection("Database"))